Facial Reanimation Program

 The Facial Reanimation Program at Boston Children's Hospital is made up of an expert team of professionals dedicated to the care of children with facial nerve problems.

 The facial nerve controls expressions such as smiling, blinking and frowning.

 Facial nerve palsy can be congenital or acquired.

-Lack of facial expression or facial muscle tone can cause a variety of functional and social problems:
+Here at Boston Children's Hospital, our experienced, compassionate team of physicians understands that lack of facial expression or facial muscle tone can cause a variety of functional and social problems for your child.

 That's why we make it our business to offer the latest and best treatments — so that your child can live a happy and healthy life.

 Children's Facial Reanimation Program is focused on fixing your child's facial nerve problems.
 Here's how we do it: